Professor Tracy Merlin

 Apart from the methodological work, Tracy has written well over 150 systematic literature reviews, clinical practice guidelines and health technology assessment reports and has also published in the academic peer reviewed literature.

-Tracy is a Director on the Board of the International Network of Agencies for Health Technology assessment (INAHTA), she co-chaired the INAHTA Quality Assurance Group for two years, and is the current Chair of the English Editorial Board of the international HTA Glossary.
-She was a member of the Scientific and Professional Programs Committee of Health Technology Assessment international (HTAi) for five years and was a member of the international scientific program committee for the HTAi conference held in Tokyo in 2016.
-She is also active locally as a current member of the South Australian Medicines Evaluation Panel and the SA Health Policy Advisory Committee.
+Tracy is Vice Chair of the Board of the International Network of Agencies for Health Technology Assessment (INAHTA), she co-chaired the INAHTA Quality Assurance Group for two years, and is the current Chair of the English Editorial Board of the international HTA Glossary.
+She is also a current serving Director on the Board of Evidence Synthesis International.
+She was a member of the Scientific and Professional Programs Committee of Health Technology Assessment international (HTAi) for five years and is still active on various HTAi committees.
+She has served on several international scientific program committees for health technology assessment and guidelines conferences.
+She is also active locally as a current member of the South Australian Medicines Evaluation Panel and is a former longstanding member of the SA Health Policy Advisory Committee.

 She consults on the conduct of health technology assessments, systematic literature reviews and the development of evidence-based clinical practice guidelines.
 She also coordinates a University short course, and another online course, on Health Technology Assessment which forms part of two Masters programs.